-Frailty

-Some groups of the population, such as elderly in care homes, are treated differently in terms of reporting on COVID-19 in different countries (39).
-For example in the UK early reports of deaths “due to COVID-19” may have been conflated with deaths “while infected with COVID-19” (40).
-Individuals at high risk are more likely to be tested in general, but specific demographics at high risk such as those in care homes have been liable to under-representation.
-A challenge that arises with trying to evaluate the problem of collider bias is that it may be difficult to ascertain if particular groups with COVID-19 are being over or under represented in the selected sample, making sensitivity analysis difficult.

-Sample selection pressures for voluntary self-reporting

-Sample selection pressures for voluntary self-reporting COVID-19 efforts are likely distinct from those for COVID-19 testing.

-Internet access and Technological Engagement

-Sample recruitment via internet applications has been shown to under-represent certain groups (26,41).
-Furthermore, voluntary “pull-in” data collection methods have been shown to produce more engaged but less representative samples than “push out” advertisement methods (27).
-These groups likely have greater access to electronic methods of data collection, and greater engagement in social media campaigns that are designed to recruit participants.
-As such, younger people are more likely to be over-represented in app based voluntary participation studies (23).
+Internet access and technological engagement: This will primarily bias voluntary recruitment via apps, although may also be associated with increased awareness and bias testing via the symptom recognition pathway.
+Sample recruitment via internet applications is known to under-represent certain groups (32,54).
+Furthermore, this varies by sampling design, where voluntary or “pull-in” data collection methods have been shown to produce more engaged but less representative samples than advertisement based or “push out” methods (33).
+These more engaged groups likely have greater access to electronic methods of data collection, and greater engagement in social media campaigns that are designed to recruit participants.
+As such, younger people are more likely to be over-represented in app based voluntary participation studies (29).

-Medical and scientific interest

-Voluntary participation studies are likely to contain a disproportionate amount of people who have a strong medical or scientific interest.
-It is likely that these people will themselves have greater health awareness, healthier behaviour, be more educated, and have higher incomes (25,42).
+Medical and scientific interest: Studies recruiting voluntary samples may be biased as they are likely to contain a disproportionate amount of people who have a strong medical or scientific interest.
+It is likely that these people will themselves have greater health awareness, healthier behaviour, be more educated, and have higher incomes (31,55).

-Ethnicity

-Some groups may experience barriers into voluntary participation of scientific studies due to

-many factors, for example language, cultural norms or access to information.

-Many of the factors for being tested or being included in datasets described here are borne out in the analysis of the UK Biobank test data (Box 2).
+Many of the factors for being tested or being included in datasets described here are borne out in the analysis of the UK Biobank test data (Box 3).
+The key message is that when sample recruitment is non-random, there are an incredibly broad range of ways in which that non-randomness can undermine study results.